TSA Pre-Check is a program that has exploded in popularity over the last few years.

 - Using dedicated processing lanes at land border crossings

 - Using their card in dedicated SENTRI lanes along the U.S.-Mexico border

 - Using Global Entry kiosks when entering the United States, and

 - Calling a marine telephone reporting center to report your arrival into the United States and Canada

 You may also be granted access to the Canadian Air Transport Security Authority (CATSA) Security Line at some Canadian airports to expedite airport pre-boarding security screening.
 (This is like a Canadian version of TSA Pre-Check.)

 One of the major draws to the NEXUS program is that the application fee is only $50.
-This is surprising since NEXUS comes with both Global Entry and TSA Pre-Check, which cost $100 and $75 respectively.
+This is surprising since NEXUS comes with both Global Entry and TSA Pre-Check.
 For people who live near or travel between the US/Canada border, NEXUS is an especially attractive bargain.

 The Secure Electronic Network for Travelers Rapid Inspection (SENTRI) is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.